OrbitalJin/michi/README.md

 ---

 ## Todo
+- [ ] serve default search page on / & forward to /search
 - [ ] Add support for arm64 & darwin
 - [ ] Migrate to sqlc
 - [ ] Analytics